 You should get more for your money.
 It’s a novel idea, but it’s a concept few brands or services adhere to.
 For us at Kicks Digital Marketing, the notion of “get more for less” guides nearly all of our decision-making.
 The Indianapolis digital marketing scene is crowded.
 There is so much noise.
 Every agency brands, designs, develops, “does SEO”, and so forth.
-How do you stand out above the rest?
+How do you stand out from the rest?
 What makes you different?
 Why do people choose you?
-Furthermore, why do people continue to choose you when there are others vying for your customers’ attention?
+Furthermore, why do people continue to choose you when there are others vying for your customers' attention?
 Our industry is no different from yours.
 We struggle with the same internal process challenges, go to market strategies and financial dilemmas as our clients.
 It’s a valuable shared perspective.

 As a company, when we decide to invest in something it has to have met the following criteria: